 Furthermore, melatonin has been shown to settle pre-surgery anxiety without the side effects of other pre-surgical calming medications.

 As mentioned previously, melatonin is often used to support fertility.
-It is often used in IVF, cases of infertility, and when women are aiming to improve egg quality.
+It is often used in IVF11, cases of infertility, and when women are aiming to improve egg quality.
 Both in the literature and clinically we see that shift workers can have a disruption in their menstrual cycle.

-It has also been trialled in kids with autism and attention deficit hyperactivity disorder (ADHD) because these conditions can cause issues with sleep.
+It has also been trialled in kids with autism13 and attention deficit hyperactivity disorder (ADHD) because these conditions can cause issues with sleep.
 In a 2019 review of 18 studies it was found that melatonin worked better than placebo in both time to fall asleep and amount of sleep.
 At this time there is not sufficient evidence on the long term use of melatonin in children to understand if the benefits outweigh any potential risks.
 It’s best to work with a healthcare provider before supplementing melatonin in children.

 How Does A Melatonin Supplement Work?